hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 When using VSCode, the configuration for this type of entrypoint testing is as follows:

 **Note:** There are several entrypoints in the template.yaml and it would be prudent to configure 1 debug point for each that you make.
+We have committed a sufficient starting point in .vscode/launch.json

 ```json
     {